-1. How comfortable am I sharing decision making about my own home?
+- How comfortable am I sharing decision-making about my own home?
 Yes, you own your property, but if you agree to abide by the CC&Rs of an HOA, you'll need to be willing to abide by its rules.

-2. How much are the HOA fees, and how much have they increased over time?
-Your budget can be seriously impacted not only by current HOA fees, but anticipated increases.
+- How much are the HOA fees, and how much have they increased over time?
+Your budget can be seriously impacted not only by current HOA fees but anticipated increases.
 Sometimes HOAs can even require residents to chip in for major repairs or upgrades beyond HOA fees.

-3. What are all of the CC&Rs?
-Get a copy of the CC&Rs and make sure you understand all of the rules.
-Furthermore, see if you can sit on on an HOA board meeting or obtain notes from past meetings.
-This will help you understand the temperament of the HOA as well as the type of past conflicts residents have had with the board.
+- What are all of the CC&Rs?
+Get a copy of the CC&Rs and ensure you understand the rules.
+Furthermore, see if you can sit on an HOA board meeting or obtain notes from past meetings.
+This will help you understand the HOA's temperament and the type of past conflicts residents have had with the board.